Ishraque Hossain: Political career

-On February 1, 2020, Hossain contested the mayoral election of the Dhaka South City Corporation (DSCC) as a candidate of the BNP.
+On 1 Februar 2020, Hossain contested the mayoral election of the Dhaka South City Corporation (DSCC) as a BNP candidate.
 In the preliminary results, he received 236,000 votes, while the Awami League candidate Sheikh Fazle Noor Taposh won with 424,000 votes.
 The BNP rejected the election results, alleging vote rigging and irregularities.
 On March 3, 2020, Hossain filed a lawsuit in the First Joint District Judge Court of Dhaka, seeking the annulment of the election results and declaring himself the rightful winner.
 The case named the then Chief Election Commissioner KM Nurul Huda, Returning Officer Md.
 Abdul Baten, and eight others, including Sheikh Fazle Noor Taposh, as defendants.

-On March 27, 2025, the Election Tribunal of Dhaka, led by the presiding judge Mohammad Nurul Islam, ruled that Ishrak Hossain was the rightful winner of the 2020 election and declared him the winner.
-This ruling sparked a new wave of political discussion in Bangladesh.

 Controversies

 The movement by his supporters demanding that he take the oath to become mayor was criticized and caused controversy.
 Adviser Asif Mahmud said that since the term had expired, the government would not administer the oath again.